fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat1.md

 ## Wrapping up

-In a moment I'll encourage you to try it out by creating a couple of different users.
+In a moment I'll encourage you to try out the app and create a couple of different users.
 Before you do that, it would be really convenient if you had a way to log out.

 Create/change `lib/chat/chat_page.dart` to: